Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - You gain the Tough feat
 - You can attune to 1 additional item
 - For each unused attunement slot you possess you gain a +1 bonus to AC and Saving throws.
+- Choose one Transmutation spell that can only affect one creature and has a duration of at least one minute.
+That spell is permanently cast upon you cannot be dispelled, and does not require concentration.

 ____